suffolklibraries/lgc/content/collections/events/seagull-crafts-14-09.md

     content:
       -
         type: text
-        text: 'A free Arts and Crafts group for young people who need support with building their confidence and/or who have experienced bullying.
+        text: 'A free arts and crafts group for young people who need support with building their confidence and/or who have experienced bullying.
 The group is led by an experienced SEMH practitioner and is particularly suited to young people who have additional needs.'
   -
     type: heading
     attrs: